Controversial plan to expand toll roads hits dead end over environmental, cost concerns

 TALLAHASSEE, Fla. — Florida lawmakers have hit the brakes on a proposal to build more than 300 miles of toll roads through environmentally sensitive, undeveloped parts of the state.

-The bill now headed to the governor’s desk to be signed repeals a law passed in 2019 that would’ve created three new toll roads: An entirely new toll road, dubbed the "Heartland Parkway," between Polk and Collier counties, an extension of the Florida Turnpike to the Suncoast Parkway and an extension of the Suncoast Parkway to the Florida-Georgia state line.
+The bill, which now heads to the governor’s desk to be signed, repeals a law passed in 2019 that would’ve created three new toll roads: An entirely new toll road, dubbed the "Heartland Parkway," between Polk and Collier counties, an extension of the Florida Turnpike to the Suncoast Parkway and an extension of the Suncoast Parkway to the Florida-Georgia state line.

 While the bill kills the connector between Polk and Collier counties entirely, it still calls for non-tolled improvements to be made “as necessary” to the stretch of U.S. 19 from the Suncoast Parkway to Interstate 10 in Madison County.
 An extension of the turnpike to end at a “logical and appropriate terminus” has also been left to FDOT to decide.